Johnny, an 8-year old boy, was always

 daughter has been suffering from ADHD and behavioral issues.
 Her teachers

-complained about her bad behavior at school, inability to pay attention
+complained about her bad behavior at school, inability to pay attention and

-her on medication while the school has been giving her special ed classes.
+on medication while the school has been giving her special ed classes.
 She has been on Ritalin for over 4 years

 and we are very concerned about the side effects.
 Doctors had to keep